Find Trade Colleges

 $13,240 Avg Student Debt

-South Puget Sound Community College did quite well in this year’s ranking of the best places for trade school students to get an associate degree.
-It came in at #24 on the list.
-South Puget Sound Community College is a small public school situated in Olympia, Washington.
-It awarded 1,056 associate degrees in 2021-2022.
+With a ranking of #24, South Puget Sound Community College did quite well on this year’s best schools for trade school students working on their associate degree.
+South Puget Sound Community College is a public institution located in Olympia, Washington.
+The school has a small population, and it awarded 1,056 associate degrees in 2021-2022.

-Full-time students from Washington pay an average of $4,938 in tuition and fees if they choose to attend South Puget Sound Community College.
-If you are from out of state, expect to pay an average of $10,687.
+In-state students pay an average of $4,938 in tuition and fees if they attend South Puget Sound Community College full time.
+Those students who come from outside the state pay an average of $10,687.
 On average, associate degree students take out $13,240 in loans while pursuing their degree.

 #25